Floorp-Projects/Floorp/media/libyuv/libyuv/infra/config/README.md

-This folder contains libyuv project-wide configurations for chrome-infra services.
+This directory contains configuration files for infra services.